What to Expect After a Bed Bug Treatment

 Avoid secondhand furniture Always

-Wash and heat-dry bedding/clothes Weekly
+Wash and heat dry bedding/clothes Weekly

 Clean luggage after travel Every trip